A former secretary of the Treasury provides candid details of every decision during and after the 2008 financial crisis.

 Geithner depicts himself as having no choice but to follow the paths he forged.
 He perhaps accurately describes himself as then the most brutally second-guessed man in America.
 Geithner invites readers inside the arcane world of finance with almost too much detail, but his determination to explicate every step of every decision is admirable, though you may crave less information about every Oval Office argument or struggle with Wall Street titans.
 Yet regardless of where you stand on the political or financial continuum, you will not find a more inside telling of the beginning, middle and aftermath of the financial crisis.
 Geithner provides a brave, invaluable history for those too young to have lived through it and for those who never want to live through it again.

-Geithner has co-written other books about dealing with the 2008 financial crisis: Firefighting and First Responders.
+Geithner has co-written other books about dealing with the 2008 financial crisis, including Firefighting and First Responders.
 Other worthy explorations of the crisis include The Big Short by Michael Lewis, Too Big To Fail by Andrew Ross Sorkin and After The Music Stopped by Alan S. Blinder.